akhil952/codsoft_-1/README.md

 # codsoft_-1
-This is a repository for codsoft level 2 tasks (1 and 2 as follows)
+This is a repository for codsoft level 2 task(1).

 <!DOCTYPE html>
 <html lang="en">
 <head>